No. 17 Coastal Carolina wins third staight over Kansas 49-22

-CONWAY, S.C.
-(AP) — Reese White ran for 102 yards and three touchdowns, Grayson McCall threw for two scores and ran for a third and No. 17 Coastal Carolina beat Kansas for the third straight season, 49-22 on Friday night.
+Quarterback Grayson McCall threw for two scores and ran for a third in the victory.

-Coastal Carolina (2-0) hosted a Power Five team for the first time in its five seasons in the FBS and the Jayhawks (1-1) didn’t have the firepower to spoil the home team’s “White Out” promotion in front of the largest crowd here ever at 17,697.
+It was a big spot for a program on the rise and Kansas (1-1) didn’t have the firepower to spoil the home team’s “White Out” promotion in front of the largest crowd here ever at 17,697.

+“I never imagined this could happen,” said freshman defensive tackle Josiah Stewart, who set a team record with 3 1-2 sacks.
+“It’s unreal.”

-The Chanticleers’ wins at Kansas the last two years certainly raised eyebrows.
+Much like the Chanticleers’ wins at Kansas the last two years that certainly raised eyebrows.
 This one wasn’t much of a shocker as Coastal Carolina showed off a deep, talented offense and a relentless defense to put away its Big 12 Conference opponent.

 White had touchdown runs of 2, 19 and 3 yards against Kansas after two touchdowns in team’s 52-14 opening victory over The Citadel last week.
 McCall began the scoring with a 33-yard TD pass to Jaivon Heiligh, then had a 2-yard scoring run.

 White talked this week of going for three touchdowns after his two a week ago.
-“I wanted to add one to the total,” he said.
-“I thought, ‘Why not go for three?’ and I did it.’”

 Kansas quarterback Jason Bean, a North Texas transfer, had touchdown runs of 34 and 46 yards as the Jayhawks drew to 28-22 midway through the third quarter.